British Telecommunications Act 1981

 The British Telecommunications Act 1981 (c.
 38) is an act of the Parliament of the United Kingdom that transferred the state-owned telephone network from the Post Office to a new statutory corporation, British Telecommunications, branded as "British Telecom".

+Provisions

+Repealed enactments

+Section 89(1) of the act repealed 25 enactments, listed in parts I and II of schedule 6 to the act.
+The enactments in part I were repealed on the passing of the act; those in part II were repealed on the appointed day.